Leanderrr/project/README.md

 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 >SOFTWARE.

-> Name: Leander de Kraker<br>
-> Stnr: 10423354<br>
-> Date: 2017-2-2<br>

 #### Description

-The program uses the user's microphone to visualise the sound signal of the microphone.
+The program uses the user's microphone to visualise the sound signal of the microphone live.
 It also applies a Fast Fourier Transformation (FFT), this shows the user which sound frequencies are present in the sound.
-Frequency in Hz is be replaced by note names of musical instruments: A - G. This enables the user to see what notes are being played in music easily.
+Frequency in Hz is replaced by note names of musical instruments: A - G. This enables the user to easily see what notes are being played in music.

 ![](doc/My_Visualisation.png)